-• ntact other people below as appropriate (owners, managers, employees, and neighbors) for additional assis hen completing form, indicate the relationship these people have to the farm.) tance
+• ontact other people below as appropriate (owners, managers, employees, and neighbors) for additional assista Then completing form, indicate the relationship these people have to the farm.)
+Then completing form, indicate the relationship these people have to the farm.)

 List what steps or activities should be taken and, if applicable, who is responsible: